F12-Empyrion/f12-empyrion.github.io/index.md

 If, as a new player, you end up inheriting hostile relationship with Talon or Polaris, and this is brought over to your new faction, please ask for admin help to rectify this.

+## Ongoing Server Polls

+From time to time we might conduct polls that tells us what the player community on the server thinks about various topics.
+This can include both topics suggested by the server owners/admins or any of the players.

+Please visit the [poll page](polls.md) for more information

 ## Server Settings

 The [Empyrion][egs] game has plenty of settings, so here is a list of the settings that have been specifically set for this server.